What Redistricting Looks Like In Every State

 The racial makeup of each district is of the voting-age population.

 Powered by All About Redistricting

-Who controls redistricting in Maine in 2021?
+Who controls redistricting in Maine right now?

 Neither party fully controls the congressional redistricting process.
 New maps are drawn by a bipartisan commission made up of state legislators and citizens, but the Democratic state legislature can modify or reject the commission's proposals.
 The final map must be passed by two-thirds of each chamber and signed into law by the Democratic governor.